The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-Finally, we state an interesting property regarding symmetry of the POGAMP.
-First, consider the following definitions. \begin{defn} .
-We say that a compact region $S\in\mathds{R}^2$ is symmetric if there exists at least one rotation of $\mathds{R}^2$, that is not a multiple of $2\pi$, for which $S$ remains the same. \end{defn}
+We focus here on the case where $S \subset \mathds{R}^2$, as is typical in geostatistical applications, and state an interesting property regarding the spatial symmetry of the POGAMP.
+First, consider the following definitions.

+\begin{defn} \textbf{Symmetry of a Compact Region}.
+We say that a compact region $S \subset \mathds{R}^2$ is symmetric if there exists at least one rotation of $\mathds{R}^2$ (that is not a multiple of $2\pi$) that leaves $S$ unchanged. \end{defn}

-\begin{defn} .
-We say that a Poisson process $N$ on a symmetric region $S\in\mathds{R}^2$ is symmetric if all the rotations of $\mathds{R}^2$ that preserve $S$, also preserve the intensity function of $N$. \end{defn}
+\begin{defn} \textbf{Symmetry of a Poisson Process}.
+We say that a Poisson process $N$ on a symmetric region $S \subset \mathds{R}^2$ is symmetric if all rotations of $\mathds{R}^2$ that preserve $S$ also preserve the intensity function of $N$. \end{defn}